ABOUT ME

 I work with a dedicated team of people to ensure you receive the highest quality care.

-I am supported by my Practice Manager Sarah Glynn, and assistants Sharelle and Kelsey.
+I am supported by my Practice Manager Sarah Glynn, and assistant Sharelle.
 With Sarah leading, they work closely together to help coordinate clinics and operating lists.
 Please call the number below to discuss your enquiries with Sarah and she can answer any questions you may have.

 I work with specialist nurses who will look after you during and after your treatment.